ssfsx17/ffpnp/pandoc-markdown/0810-Necromancer.md

 **Requires:** [Arcanist] 30, [Orator] 30, [Thaumaturgist] 30

 - **Support: Necromantic Body:** You always have [Zombie][Status: Zombie] status.
-You take double After-Armor Damage from Holy element.
+Incoming Potency for Holy-aspected damage is increased by 100.
 - **Support: Summon Phantasm:** When you kill an enemy with a regular attack action, you spawn a Phantasm for four status phases.
 Phantasms have the following template:
   - 1/4th HP
   - Half P-Def